indravz/Miscellaneous/readme-2.md

 Though I haven't worked with Tim much, he's impressively clear in his questions and prompt when needed.Quick to grasp things, he quickly understood the CSR portal for end-to-end API testing, covering many corner cases and proactively fixing issues ahead of time.

+***Adesh**
+Adesh is incredibly approachable, always ready to assist with clarifications, even if it takes a bit of time, even when the task isn't his.
+He's eager to learn new things and approaches it with enthusiasm.

 Promotion Agreement and Request

 Default (GPT-3.5)